-It can be difficult sometimes to brave the weather in the winter time to take care of your horse properly and, of course, go riding!
-It is particularly difficult to know exactly what to wear to stay warm when you groom your horse but will not cause you to overheat once you start riding.
+It can be difficult sometimes to brave the weather in the winter time.
+But you still have to – to take care of your horse properly and, of course, go riding!
+Personally, I find it particularly difficult to decide exactly what to wear winter horseback riding.
+I need something that will keep me warm while I’m grooming my horse, but that will not cause me to overheat once I start riding.

-The best thing to do when you’re thinking about what to wear horseback riding in the winter is think in LAYERS!
+The best thing to do when you’re thinking about what to wear winter horseback riding is think in LAYERS!

-Layers make it very easy and they’re the best for your muscles.
-If you get too hot after you start riding because your horse is being a little sluggish and so your legs are working hard, you can start taking layers off.
-But then when your cooling down and grooming your horse after your ride, you can just throw your layers back on.
+Layers make keeping warm very easy and they’re the best for your muscles.
+If you get too hot as you start riding, you can take layers off.
+But then when you’re cooling down and grooming your horse after your ride, you can just throw your layers back on.

 Start with a great base layer

-In a perfect world, you’ll need a layer that feels great against your skin and that gives some sort of dampness management.
+You’ll need a layer that feels good against your skin and has some kind of moisture wicking.

-For ladies, the Irideon Thermalux Turtleneck is an awesome option, offering a texture that is breathable and dampness wicking, while being silky soft.
+For ladies, the Irideon Thermaluxe Turtleneck is an awesome option, offering a texture that is breathable and dampness wicking, while being silky soft.

-For men, the Horze Unisex Underwear Shirt gives an additional layer of breathable warmth with a one of a kind, microbes safe texture.
+For men, the Horze Back on Track Underwear Shirt gives an additional layer of breathable warmth with a one of a kind, microbe safe texture.

-These shirts help hold in warmth, but on the other hand, they are thin so they don’t add excess bulk to your outfit.
+These shirts help hold in warmth, but they are thin so they don’t add excess bulk to your outfit.

 Work your way outwards